JustDoom/JustAnimations/README.md

 # JustAnimations

-JustAnimations is a plugin that allows you to animateblocks in Minecraft.
+JustAnimations is a plugin that allows you to animate blocks in Minecraft.
 Not the textures but animate stuff with blocks.
 It can make for cool lobbies, RPG servers, and more.